 Authentication occurs before access is granted to a WLAN.
-Wireless clients such as the NPort W2150A/W2250A Series are first authenticated by the AP according to the authentication protocol used by the RADIUS server.
-Depending on the WLAN security settings, an EAP tunnel can be used to scramble the username and password that is submitted for authentication purposes.
+Wireless clients such as the NPort W2150A-W4/W2250A-W4 Series are first authenticated by the AP according to the authentication protocol used by the RADIUS server.
+Depending on the WLAN security settings, an EAP tunnel can scramble the username and password that is submitted for authentication purposes.